danieliluz/ElectionsProject/README.md

 # ElectionsProject

-Purpose: present in a phased manner the work process in a complete statistical analysis of real data.
+Purpose: to present in a phased manner the work process in a complete statistical analysis of real data.

 We started by presenting simple and complex descriptive statistics and then combined additional data and different models to answer different research questions:
 1. How the turnout affects the election results.